SINTEF/dlite/README.md

 ## Build on Microsoft Windows

 1. Install a recent version of cmake https://cmake.org/download/
-2. Install Visual Studio 2015 or 2017 with the C/C++ components
+2. Install Visual Studio 14 2015 or Visual Studio 15 2017 with the C/C++ components
 3. Prepare a directory structure for dlite and 3rd party libraries:
     1. Select a root folder to create the directory structure (e.g. "C:\" or "C:\Users\{username}\Documents\")
 	2. Create the following directory: {root}\local